zoya-lala/zoya-lala/README.md

 **Mobile App Developer — Flutter & React Native**

-Turning ideas into reality with Flutter & React Native.
+Turning ideas into reality with Mobile App Development.
 I strive to create seamless user experiences and bring a creative approach to every project I work on.

 ---